josiest/SofaCollider/README.md

   [NetCDF package](https://octave.sourceforge.io/netcdf/index.html).

   You will likely also need to install netcdf for your system in order for this package to work properly.
-On linux systems you can acheive this with the command `sudo apt install libnetcdf-dev`.
+On debian-based linux systems you can acheive this with the command `sudo apt install libnetcdf-dev`.

 - **SOFA Matlab/Octave API**: This package is not officially registered with Octave's package manager so you'll need to manually download the package